 People spoke to you in full names those days.
-I might rather have been called portobello mushroom head than that, but the only alternative nickname that ever came my way was Piggy Peggy.
+In those days I might rather have been called portobello mushroom head than that but the only alternative nickname that ever came my way was Piggy Peggy.
 I hated Piggy Peggy.
-And to be reminded on it my youngest sister Michelle even gave me a “Miss Piggy” dangling ornament for the Christmas tree one year, dressed in ballet suited finery with a crown.
-I admit it, I laughed so hard, I even kept the thing and display it tenderly each year.
+And to be reminded on it my youngest sister Michelle one year gave me a “Miss Piggy” dangling Christmas tree ornament dressed in ballet suited finery with a crown.
+I admit it.
+I laughed so hard I even kept the thing and still add it to the annual Christmas tree.

 The likelihood of me going back to Phoenixville after childhood seems remote and not on my travel itinerary.

 Today I keep returning back to the area frequently on Saturday visits to the Phoenixville Farmer’s Market, coincidentally where I always get my fresh mushrooms from Oley Valley Mushrooms, including the meaty, full flavored, earthy, portobello, like for today’s special, Grilled Portobello Mushrooms on Roll, Roasted Peppers, Vidalia Onion, Smoked Cheddar.

 When my youngest daughter, Alex the Athlete, began playing on her field hockey club team in high school, a club team begun by a former Wales and Britain Olympian with his former Olympian Chinese wife, what do you think the odds are given the whole wide world where their first training building, a warehouse beneath an old antique shop was located?
 Yes.
 Phoenixville.

 Though I’ve yet to run into her at the market, my cousin Emily and her family still live in the same home I annually visited over summers, and celebrated at on some family occasions.
 Perhaps some day between hockey club visits, and trips to the Phoenixville Farmers Market we might get together for lunch, perhaps visit that old home special to me in childhood whose location for completely different reasons coincidentally keeps me returning back always keeping me close.